bvdcode/mattermost-real-retention/README.md

 - 📊 **Detailed logging**: Comprehensive information about the cleanup process
 - 🐳 **Docker Ready**: Ready-to-use Docker image for quick deployment
 - ⚡ **High performance**: Built on .NET 9.0 with optimization
-- 🔒 **Safe database operations**: Only removes file records, no Mattermost data changes
+- 🔒 **Safe database operations**: Removes both file records from database and physical files from filesystem

 ## 🏗️ Architecture